jsantore/Project1ProfDemoPython2025/Readme.md

-# Prof Demo of Sprint 1
+# Prof Demo of Project 1
 ## Prof Santore

+## Sprint 2 directions:

+* after adding the libraries in requirements.txt
+* run main.py to run sprint 2

 # To run